Car AC Blows Cold on One Side and Hot on the Other

-In a vehicle with dual temperature controls you may encounter a situation where the vent blows cold one side, hot on other side or vice versa.
-This situation can be caused by a bad blend door (also called air mix) actuator, a broken or binding blend/air mix door, broken linkage to the blend/air mix door, or a faulty HVAC control head or wiring harness.
+When a car’s AC system blows cold air on one side and hot air on the other, it usually indicates an issue with the blend door system.
+Most vehicles with dual temperature controls use two blend doors to vary the ait temperature coming out of each side.
+The problem can be due to a sticking blend door (also called air mix) actuator, a broken or binding blend/air mix door, a broken linkage to the blend/air mix door, or a faulty HVAC control head or wiring harness.

 Car makers used to rely on cables to change the position of the blend door to regulate the amount of heat.
 Cables would bind and stick, causing all kinds of problems.
-So manufacturers switched to small electric motors called actuator to vary the blend/air mix door positions.
-Drivers changed air temperature far more often than they change the mode (defrost, floor heat, dash vents, etc.), so the temperature actuators generally fail first.
-When that happens, the HVAC system can be stuck on blows cold air or blows hot air.
-In a dual zone system, you wind up with a blows cold one side, hot on other side condition.
+So, manufacturers switched to small electric motors called actuators to vary the blend/air mix door positions.
+Drivers change air temperature far more often than they change the mode (defrost, floor heat, dash vents, etc.), so the temperature actuators generally fail first.
+When that happens, the one blend door is stuck in one position, so you get a blows cold air on one side and hot on the other condition.

 Fix actuator causing blows cold one side, hot on other side condition

-The blend door actuators are located right on the heater box behind the dash.
-You’ll need a shop manual to locate the right actuator.
-In most cases you’ll have to remove the glove box to gain access to the actuator.
+The blend door actuators are on the heater box behind the dash.
+You’ll need a shop manual to locate the correct actuator.
+In most cases, you’ll have to remove the glove box to gain access to the actuator.

 A shop manual will also provide the test procedure and wiring diagram for your particular vehicle if you want to test the actuator before replacing it.
 Replacing an actuator is fairly simple.
-Just disconnect the electrical connector, remove the retaining screws and slide off the actuator.
-Then align the shaft of the new actuator to the blend door axle and install.
+Just disconnect the electrical connector, remove the retaining screws, and slide off the actuator.
+Then, align the shaft of the new actuator to the blend door axle and install it.
 However, before actually installing the new actuator, try rotating the blend door to make sure it’s moving properly and not binding.

 Perform a blend door calibration